kadze009/signature/README.md

         Print information verbosly.
 Possible values: DBG, INF, WRN, ERR.

     -b, --block-size BLOCK_SIZE (default: 1M)
-        the size of block on which input file is split.
-The value supports
+        The length of the block by which an input file will be splited.
+Supported
-        suffixes: K=Kilobyte, M=Megabyte, G=Gigabyte.
+        suffixes: K=KiloByte, M=MegaByte, G=GigaByte.
 A number without suffix
-        is KiloBytes.
+        is interpreted as KiloBytes.

     -o, --option OPTION
-        set special option:
+        Set special option:
         * sign_algo=[crc32,md5] (default: md5)
-            signature algorithm
+            the signature algorithm
-        * threads=NUM (default: as many threads as available) integer number of threads for processing (at least 2: one -- manager, others -- workers)
+        * threads=NUM (default: as many threads as available) the integer number of threads for processing (must be more then 0)
         * log_file=<file path> (default: stdout)
             the log file path
         * log_batch_size=<number> (default: 100)
-            the integer number of log messages for writing in async mode during multithread execution
+            the quantity of log messages for writing in async mode during multithread execution

 EXAMPLES